guoriyue/AutoMouser/readme.md

 ## Installation

 1. Clone this repository or download the source code
-2. Open Chrome and navigate to `chrome://extensions/`
+2. Replace `OPENAI_API_KEY` in `background.js` with your actual API key and customize the prompt template in `SELENIUM_PROMPT` if needed
-3. Enable "Developer mode" in the top right
+3. Open Chrome and navigate to `chrome://extensions/`
-4. Click "Load unpacked" and select the extension directory
+4. Enable "Developer mode" in the top right
-5. Configure your OpenAI API key in `background.js`
+5. Click "Load unpacked" and select the extension directory

 ## Usage